What is Palliative Care?

 Why choose CNS Palliative Care?

-Community Nursing Services (CNS) skilled staff focus on relieving pain and other troubling symptoms by providing compassionate care to meet emotional, spiritual, and practical needs.
-CNS associates work with you to identify and carry out your goals; symptom relief, counseling, spiritual comfort, or whatever is needed to enhance quality of life.
+CNS skilled staff focus on relieving pain and other troubling symptoms by providing compassionate care to meet emotional, spiritual, and practical needs.
+CNS associates work with you to identify and carry out your goals; symptom relief, counseling, spiritual comfort, or whatever is needed to enhance quality of life during Palliative Care.

 Who pays for Palliative Care?